 State and national award-winning students and student organizations such as FBLA and TSA; outstanding art and music programs; annual dramatic and musical performances.

-Partnership with the Penn College Now program (PA College of Technology) in which students can earn up to 21 transcripted college credits at minimal cost before graduation; dual enrollment agreements with Bloomsburg University, Clarion University, and Indiana University of Pennsylvania.
+Partnership with the Penn College Now program (PA College of Technology) in which students can earn up to 21 transcripted college credits at minimal cost before graduation; a guaranteed admission agreement that guarantees scholarships with Commonwealth University of Pennsylvania.

 State-of-the-art network, network infrastructure, and highly responsive tech staff providing support to nearly 2900 district users; all buildings connected by more than 20 miles of district owned fiber.

-A commitment to instructional technology integration with the implementation of a K-6 iPad 1:1 program with additional expansion planned for 2016-17 and beyond; commitment to web based learning resources that extend learning to the home and provide parents access to student grades and attendance through web portals.
+A commitment to instructional technology integration with the implementation of a K-12 iPad 1:1 program, web-based learning resources that extend learning to the home and provide parents access to student grades and attendance through web portals.

 Recognition of JSASD schools as models for School-wide Positive Behavior Support programs.